wing5wong/artisan-rc-static/source/_news/2020-04-21_covid-19-update-april-20.md

 title: COVID-19 Update
 date: 2021-08-17T21:16:20.139Z
 ---
-COVID-19 Update 23 August 2021
+COVID-19 Update 27 August 2021

-All of New Zealand is in Alert Level 4
+**All of New Zealand is in Alert Level 4**

-School will remain closed until Friday 27 August.
+**School will remain closed until Wednesday 1 September.**

-COVID Alert Level 4 Update
+**EDUCATION at ALERT LEVEL 3**

+1. Students should continue to learn from home via Google Classroom or hard materials.

+2. School will be open for students whose parents or carers need to go to work.
+Email the school at office@ruapehu.school.nz if your child will be attending school from Wednesday.
+1 September.

+3. For further detail go to <https://covid19.govt.nz/alert-levels.../alert-level-3/>..., otherwise more information to follow on Monday.

+Take care whanau.
+Mā te Atua tātau e manaaki.

+**Other information**

 Kia ora koutou katoa,